 All residents and floating support service users will be allocated a Support Worker and develop a support plan, enabling them to progress towards more independent living in the future.
 We are committed to recognising the specific housing-related support needs of parents and tailoring our services accordingly.

-To speak to a trained member of the Places for People BYPA team, you can call the BYPA helpline number on 0117 9559792.
+To speak to a trained member of the Places for People BPA team, you can call the BPA helpline number on 0117 9559792.

 Referrals to the Gloucester Young Parents service are made by Gloucestershire County Council.
 Gloucestershire County Council’s Housing Advice Team can be contacted on 01452 396396.

-Phoenix Place is located in central Bristol and houses women aged 16+.
-It provides support to a total of 55 residents, with specific units for single women and mothers with a child aged up to 2 years old.
-The accommodation consists of 4 self-contained flats and 51 rooms contained in a mixture of 2, 3, 4 and 5 bed flats with shared kitchens and bathrooms.
+Phoenix Place is located in central Bristol and houses women aged 18+.
+It provides support to a total of 55 residents, with specific units for single women and mothers with a child aged up to 18 months old.
+The accommodation consists of 4 flats and 51 rooms contained in a mixture of 2, 3, 4 and 5 cluster flats with shared kitchens and bathrooms.
+We are currently not able to offer wheelchair accessible accomodation.

 To find out more, call the Phoenix Place Team on 0117 927 3844

-Referrals to Phoenix Place are made by Bristol City Council’s Housing Support Register.
-If you aren’t on the system yet, you can contact the Bristol City Council’s Homelessness Team on 0117 3526800.
+Referrals to Phoenix Place are made via the Bristol City Council Housing Support Register.
+If you are not on this register, you can contact Bristol City Council’s Homelessness Team on 0117 3526800.